 Commerce DFC DOE EXIM мсс State Treasury USAID USTDA

-Energy Sector Planning & Analysis 1 1 1
+Energy Sector Planning & Analysis 1 \ 1

-Policy Reform & Institutional Strengthening 1 1 1 1 1 ✓
+Policy Reform & Institutional Strengthening 1 √ ✓ 1 1 √

 Public Infrastructure 1 1

-Business Development for Private Sector ✓ 1 1 \
+Business Development for Private Sector √ 1 1 ✓

 Early-Stage Project Support 1 1 1 1

 Late-Stage Project Support 1 1 1

-2. In many countries, catalyzing private capital will require far more early-stage project investment.
+- 2. In many countries, catalyzing private capital requires far more early-stage project support.
 Strong U.S. tools exist to provide finance, risk mitigation, and other direct support to privately-sponsored projects at advanced stages of development.
 The U.S. is well positioned to push individual transactions once they are bankable and ready to receive external finance.
-But in many emerging and lower-income markets, there is no robust pipeline of mature, high-quality energy projects - leaving the U.S. with few viable options for investment.
+But in many emerging and lower-income markets, there is no robust pipeline of mature, high-quality energy projects leaving the U.S. with few viable options for investment.
 This is already hindering the DFC, which was created in 2020 specifically to support infrastructure investment.
-In both FY2021 and FY2022, DFC was able to approve only a small handful of utility-scale energy projects.
-In response to the shortage of proposed projects, the G20 has made early-stage project preparation a key pillar of its 'roadmap' to developing global infrastructure.
+In both FY2021 and FY2022, DFC was able to approve only a small handful of utility-scale energy projects in lower-income markets.
+In response to the shortage of proposed projects, the G20 has made early-stage project preparation a key pillar of its 'roadmap' to developing global infrastructure. - 3.
+The U.S. has few tools and resources to support crucial enabling infrastructure or public institutions.
+The most challenging bottleneck to modernizing and strengthening a power sector is often not new generation (which can easily attract private investment under the right conditions), but the complementary infrastructure that allows the system to function and enables the private sector to come in in the first place.
+Specifically, this includes grid networks (without which countries cannot generate electricity at large scales, integrate increased shares of renewable energy, or deliver power effectively to consumers) and utilities (which purchase power from generators and sell to end-users).
+In most emerging markets, utilities and grid systems are public infrastructure, wholly or partially state-owned.
+But most U.S. energy finance tools (and those of other major international funders) are designed to support only private sector-led investments.
+As a result, their effectiveness is largely limited to generation, where private participation is more widespread.
+(Figure 1).
+MCC is currently the only U.S. agency equipped to provide significant support to public infrastructure.

-&lt;sup>6 Katie Auth, Jacob Kincer and Todd Moss, "Where is the DFC's Clean Energy Pipeline in Africa?", Energy for Growth Hub, October 10, 2022.
+&lt;sup>4 Katie Auth, Jacob Kincer and Todd Moss, "Where is the DFC's Clean Energy Pipeline in Africa?", Energy for Growth Hub, October 10, 2022.

-&lt;sup>7 "Roadmap to Infrastructure as an Asset Class".
+&lt;sup>5 "Roadmap to Infrastructure as an Asset Class".